JosephM101/Force-Windows-11-Install/README.md

 ![image](https://user-images.githubusercontent.com/28277730/127249867-bd20873a-8b5d-45fc-bb1d-942a12c8edcc.png)
 - Now you can hit Enter.
 The script should start running, and provided everything works correctly, you should now have a new bootable Windows 11 ISO image without the TPM or Secure Boot restrictions.

+## Extra switches
+- `-InjectVMwareTools` - Injects the VMware tools installer into the install.wim image to run when the system boots for the first time.
+VMware needs to be installed, and the VMware Tools ISO needs to exist in its application folder.
+The process is modifying install.wim, and may take significantly longer.

+- `-InjectPostPatch` - (In development) Injects a script into the install.wim image to run when the system boots for the first time.
+The script should force upgrades done through Windows Update to ignore checking for TPM and CPU compatibility, allowing the upgrade to take place.

 # Win11-ImageBuilder (Old)
 Creates a hybrid ISO image that houses the Windows 11 install files in a Windows 10 installer image to bypass the TPM and Secure Boot install-time requirements.
 This workaround will allow a user to install Windows 11 on these devices by using the Windows 10 installer, which does not have the same restrictions.
 Requires a Windows 10 ISO.